ashadhawk/nubian-wellness-centre/README.md

 ** Surface** With the wireframe now done, I am now progressing to the surface plane to create the website using the knowledge I have acquired from the various lessons and tutorials.
 Here is to a Happy coding!

+For this project, I have utilised the framework of the example provided during the lesson on the use of boostrap.
+This is to increase my familiarity with the bootsrap framework and also to explore other functionaliries within the system.
+I have also used the bootsrap version 4 as used in the module lessons though I am aware that version 5 now exists.
+I created an asset folder which holds my image files.
+The images were mostly obtained from pexels.com My project will have a set up with 4 pages set up as follows:
+1 A home/landing page that gives the user information about the service.
+It will also hav the vaigation elements as well as contact information.
+For a unique product tacking a bespoke population, I feel it is important for the landing page to provide vital information relating to that.
+The rule of thirds will be implemented in all the pages of the project.
+The set up of the home page with a header and footer section that is common to all the pages of the website.
+Content variation will be in the middle section of the pages.
+2. An activities page will show case some of the the various activities on offer.
+On this page, the activities will be presented with an image overlay that turns to text with hover functionality.